Free Independent Equity Release Advice

 Our free online equity release calculator will calculate the maximum amount of cash you can release from your property.

 There are many different types of equity release schemes.
-There isn't a 'one scheme fits all' therefore you'll need to know what you want from your scheme.
-We explain the different types of schemes below.
+There isn't a 'one scheme fits all'.
+Therefore, you'll need to know what you want from your scheme.
+We explain the different types of schemes and the pros and cons of each below.

 Gaining necessary funds to live out a comfortable retirement is possible for over 55s.
 Lifetime mortgage is one product that makes it a little easier for you to access funds currently tied up in property assets like your main residence.
 There are a few different types of lifetime mortgages available to you.
 You can choose the type of mortgage that best fits your situation.
 To understand the characteristics of these loans, it is important to know a few facts including the fact that they are not like traditional mortgages with a monthly repayment.